 Melissa Spicer

-Based in Te Whanganui-a-Tara/Wellington, Aotearoa/New Zealand
+Aotearoa/New Zealand

-Melissa was Production Designer for the critically acclaimed TV Series After The Party, which won gold in the New York Festivals TV & Film Awards in 2024, and Loren Taylors Feature The Moon is Upside Down; which won Best First Feature Winner 2023 at POFF
+Melissa production designed the critically acclaimed TV Series After The Party (2023), which won gold in the New York Festivals TV & Film Awards in 2024 and has been nominated for ‘Best International Series’ at the Bafta TV Awards (2025).

-Prop Master - ‘Avatar The Way of Water’
+Prop Master - ‘East of Eden’

 2018-2022 - Director: James Cameron, Production Designers: Ben Proctor, Dylan Cole.
 Producers: Jon Landau, Brigitte Yorke.
 DOP: Russel Carpenter